 Instagram isn’t just for marketing anymore.

-Over the past year, the platform has relentlessly updated its offerings with features that help brands sell directly from the platform.
+Over the past two years, Instagram has relentlessly updated its offerings with features that help brands sell directly from the platform.

 Let’s take a quick look at the stats.